MattBunch/Digital-Rain-Project/DEVLOG.md

 - Speedup and Slowdown added.
 - North and South starting point generating function fixed to be a wider range to look more spread out.
+- Change color keycodes added for further functionality.
+- Event.KeyCode is deprecated.
+Should look at replacing this with a newer method.
+- Tried implementing disco toggle with keycode but glitches out if disco is toggled, then pressed during animation and go back to main menu, causes `menuInterval` to play twice.